ljunggren/boozang-docs/README.md

 ###### The problem

 Sometimes it's useful to be able to loop over more complicated data sets.
 In Role-based Login (http://thelab.boozang.com/roleBasedLogin) we would like to test the login of a set of users.
-As a single user has both `role`, `username`, and `password` which makes arrays unsuitable.
-Instead we can use a comma-separated file to contain this data.
+A single user has both `role`, `username`, and `password`, which makes arrays unsuitable.
+Instead, we can use a comma-separated file to contain this data.

 ###### The pattern